-Atrial flutter: classification, causes, ECG diagnosis & management
+Atrial flutter: from ECG to clinical management

 Atrial flutter is the second most common pathological tachyarrhythmia.
 Only atrial fibrillation is more common.
 Atrial flutter occurs almost exclusively among persons with significant heart disease, predominantly ischemic heart disease.
 However, most cardiac conditions may be associated with atrial flutter.
 As compared with several other supraventricular tachyarrhythmias, atrial flutter does not occur among otherwise healthy individuals.
 Atrial flutter causes characteristic ECG changes, as discussed below.